c4lliope/rfcs/039-var-sources/proposal.md

 source from `((vars))` syntax so that there is no ambiguity.
 See [`VAR_SOURCE_NAME`](#VAR_SOURCE_NAME).

-A var source's `type` specifies one of the supported credential managers, e.g.
+A var source's `type` specifies the prototype to use for the var source's implementation, just like with resources.

+* `read` - to fetch a var's value

+, e.g.
 `vault`, `credhub`, `kubernetes`. is responsible for interpreting `config`.